KhomsiAdam/KhomsiAdam/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-My name is Khomsi Adam, I'm a Web Developper and Designer.
+My name is Khomsi Adam, I'm a Web Developer and Designer.
 Currently student at [@YouCode](https://twitter.com/YouCode18) Safi, Morocco.

 <!--
 **KhomsiAdam/KhomsiAdam** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->